Devops vs. Agile

 Let’s say, DevOps is an Agile extension.
 It is built around its flexible practices.
 Combining these practices together, you will improve software development and get better products!

-Summarizing all the described above, we can make a conclusion that both Agile and DevOps aim to bring the end-users value, but from different angles.
+Summarizing all the described above, we can conclude that both Agile and DevOps aim to bring the end-users value, but from different angles.
 Agile is about striving to make development cycles more efficient, while DevOps aims to bring the operations team in to provide continuous integration and continuous delivery.
 Agile streamlines interactions, values, and culture, while DevOps emphasizes delivery pipelines and flow.